MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMStatusMessageQuery.md

 PS XYZ:\> Set-CMStatusMessageQuery -DeleteMessage -Name "All Active Directory Security Groups"
 ```

-This command removes messages found by the query named All Active Directory Security Groups from the System Center Configuration Manager database.
+This command removes messages found by the query named All Active Directory Security Groups from the Configuration Manager database.

 ### Example 3: Rename a query
 ```